 - (a) Motions and Responses. - - (1) Motions.
-All motions, except motions for the qualification of attorneys at law to practice in this Court, must be in writing and filed with the clerk of this Court.
+All motions, except motions for the qualification of attorneys at law to practice in this Court, must be in writing and filed with the clerk of this Court, as provided for in Rule 5:1B.
 All motions must contain a statement by the movant that the other parties to the appeal have been informed of the intended filing of the motion.
-For all motions in cases in which all parties are represented by counsel except motions to dismiss petitions for a writ of habeas corpus the statement by the movant must also indicate whether the other parties consent to the granting of the motion, or intend to file responses in opposition. - (2) Responses.
+For all motions in cases in which all parties are represented by counsel-except motions to dismiss petitions for writs of habeas corpus, mandamus and prohibition-the statement by the movant must also indicate whether the other parties consent to the granting of the motion, or intend to file responses in opposition. - (2) Responses.
 Opposing counsel may have 10 days after such motion is filed to file with such clerk a response to such motion, but this Court may act before the 10 days expire, if necessary.
-Once such a response is filed, no further pleadings in support of or in opposition to a motion may be filed without leave of Court. - (3) Number of Copies.
-An original and three copies of all motions or responses must be filed. - (4) Oral Argument.
+Once such a response is filed, no further pleadings in support of or in opposition to a motion may be filed without leave of Court. - (3) Oral Argument.
 No motion will be argued orally except by leave of this Court. - (b) Orders.
 Promptly after this Court has entered an order, the clerk of this Court must send a copy of the order to all counsel.